 The county is planned to attract and support the growth of the ICT sector.
-Through this sector, the county shall harness human and technological resources to ensure improved productivity, cultural production and human interaction which are often the sites of sociopolitical growth.
+Through this sector, the county shall harness human and technological resources to ensure improved productivity, cultural production and human interaction which are often the sites of socio-political growth.
 Globally, the ICT sector has been recognized as an enabler of growth and development in most countries.
 This presents an opportunity to develop a more economically, socially and environmentally sustainable county.
-ICT is central to providing linkages between all levels of government, the private sector and urban communities towards achieving sustainable development.
-The Government of Kenya realized the role ICT plays in the socioeconomic development of the nation.
+ICT is central to providing linkages between all levels of government, the private sector and urban communities towards achieving sustainable development of the nation.
+This is evidenced by the National ICT plays in the socioeconomic development of the nation.
 This is evidenced by the National ICT Policy based on the Economic Recovery Strategy for Wealth and Employment Creation of 2003-2007.
 The National ICT Sector Master Plan (2008 - 2012) outlines the road map and implementation strategy for making ICTs more accessible and affordable to the entire population.
 This is to enable the Republic of Kenya to be a fully-fledged knowledge and information society by 2030 (GoK, 2007).